-Director of Opportunity Programs (518) 861-2502 opportunityprograms@mariacollege.edu
+Director of Student Support and Opportunity Programs and Assistant Dean of Students Mercy Hall (518) 861-2502 accessibilityservices@mariacollege.edu

 Holistic Student Support

 Mare College's three Opportunity Programs (HEOP, HOPE and the Renaissance Scholars Program) enroll qualifying students, advised by Student Support and Opportunity Programs staff.
 Each program offers enrolled students personal, professional and financial support as they work toward the completion of their academic program.
 Student Support and Opportunity Programs staff work one-on-one with faculty and staff to ensure that the achieve and maintain academic excellence so they may go on to contribute to both the local and global community in their professional careers an personal lives.